2026 Castafari Offshore Fishing Seminar Schedule

 Capt.
 Matt Perachio & Dylan Hunt

 This will be a step by step demonstration showcasing five different knots used to attach line to a hook or swivel.
-Then see which ones break first. - 1:00pm - 1:30pm "Stand Up & Reel" – Spinning Rod Harness Workshop NEW 2025
+Then see which ones break first. - 1:30pm - 2:30pm"Spreaderbar Workshop" NEW 2026

 -